N30,000 minimum wage: Uncertainty without end - Vanguard News Nigeria

 By Victor Ahiuma-Young & Johnbosco Agbakwuru

+If the position of the NSC stands, it will return Nigeria to year 2000 wage increase where the Federal Government and oil-producing states’ workers were paid N7,500 as minimum wage, while other states’ workers were paid N5,000.

+Beacuse of strong oposition from workers and labour leaders on the premises that all workers irrespective of federal, oil-producing and non-oil producing states, buy from the same market, the disparity was abrogated in 2011 giving rise to the subsisting N18,000 minimum wage.

-When the Tripartite Com-mittee on the new minimum wage submitted its report to President Muhammadu Buhari on November 5, 2018, workers were full of expectations.
-In fact, some had hoped to use the new minimum wage to celebrate the 2018 yuletide season following the National Assembly assurance of an accelerated process once it received the draft bill.
+Recall that when the Tripartite Committee on the new minimum wage submitted its report to President Muhammadu Buhari on November 5, 2018, workers were full of expectations.
+In fact, some had hoped to use the new minimum wage to celebrate the 2018 yuletide season following the National Assembly’s assurance of an accelerated process once it received the draft bill.

-2019 Elections: Buhari is key to Nigeria’s prosperity, Chimezie tells his constituents

 The Ama Pepple-led committee had in the report recommended new minimum wage of N30,000, which organised labour described as a product of compromise.

-However, two months after the submission of the Tripartite Committee report, there is no sign if or when the new minimum wage will become a reality.
+However, over two months after the submission of the Tripartite Committee’s report, there is no sign if or when the new minimum wage will become a reality.

+More worrisome is what appears to be government’s delay tactics and organised labour intentionally or unwittingly aiding government.

 Prior to the ultimatum, leaders of Nigeria Labour Congress, NLC, had on December 17, 2018, put the government on notice of a nationwide mobilisation and sensitisation protest slated for January 8, 2019.